jdittrich/quickMockup/README.md

 The target group for now are designers or design-aware developers who take part in open source projects and need to communicate their ideas.
 An mockup is worth a thousand words in this case.

 ### Saving
 You can just save the webpage with your browsers save function.
 If you save the complete webpage, you retain interactivity.
 If you just save the webpage-HTML-itself, you still have the mockup in one file.
-You can also just do a screenshot (in case it is more a thow-away mock anyway) using whichever tool you like.
+You can also just do a screenshot (in case it is more a throw-away mock anyway) using whichever tool you like.

 ## Technology/Implementation